dailab/libsml/README.md

 It can be utilized to communicate to FNN specified Smart Meters or Smart Meter components (EDL/MUC).

 ### Usage
-An expample how to use libSML is in the examples directory.
+An example how to use libSML is in the examples directory.

 #### Dependencies
 Ubuntu